Showmax/SHMTableView/README.md

 ## License

-SHMTableView is available under the MIT license.
+SHMTableView is available under the Apache license.
 See the LICENSE file for more info.

 [swift-badge]: https://img.shields.io/badge/Swift-3.0-orange.svg?style=flat
 [swift-url]: https://swift.org